bushraqurabi/spam-email-detector/README.md

 # 🛡️ Spam Email Detector

-A modern, beautiful React TypeScript application for detecting spam emails using AI-powered analysis.
+A modern, beautiful React TypeScript application for detecting spam emails using AI-powered analysis with high accuracy (up to 97% using Logistic Regression).

 ## ✨ Features